MF-Rubric/react-assignment/movies/README.md

 + /tv/:id - displays a paticular TV show
 + /shows/tvfavorites - displays shows added to tv favorites

-+ /blogs - displays all published blogs.
-+ /blogs/:id - displays a particular blog.
-+ /blogs/:id/comments - detail view of a particular blog and its comments.
-+ etc.

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]